ogaye-ibm/dba-gitops-samples/_install-setup/README.md

   - RH OpenShift GitOps Operator automatically creates a ready-to-use **Argo CD** instance that is available in the openshift-gitops namespace.
   - Navigate to the red hat applications menu icon ![icon](../images/argo-shortcut.png) → OpenShift GitOps → Cluster Argo CD.
 The login page of the Argo CD UI is displayed in a new window.
 Two options to login:
     - Login to Argo Console using OpenShift SSO: select the *LOG IN VIA OPENSHIF* option in the UI
     - Login using the user *admin* that has been created by the Operator.
-To retrieve the password, go to Secret, select the *openshift-gitops-cluster* instance to display the password, copy the password
+To retrieve the password, go to Secret on project **openshift-gitops**, select the *openshift-gitops-cluster* instance to display the password, copy the password

 ## Flux (CD)
 - **Mac CLI install:**